nikostoulas/meta-morphosis/README.md

 ### KEEP

-Sometimes you want an object to be include even if it is empty.
+Sometimes you want an object to be included even if it is empty.
 By default metamorphosi will drop empty objects.
-If you want to keep empty objects you can use the \$keep:true spetial key.
+If you want to keep empty objects you can use the \$keep:true special key.

 eg: